The best lie-flat car seats for newborns 2025

 One downside our testers did mention is that it can be tricky to fit the Joie Calmi car seat in the back if there's already another car seat installed, a sticking point for second-time parents.
 You also can't spin the Calmi once installed, despite it being compatible with a 360 base.

-**Read our full review of the Joie Calmi.
+Read our full Joie Calmi review

 Pros